Giffen-good/gatsby-starter-netlify-cms/src/pages/index.md

     shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+  heading: The Alkamind moment is when the frenetic noise in your mind calms down
+    and you can engage in a conversation where you feel that you have been heard.
+  subheading: We help you identify and apply developmental models of change
+    management to support the next stage of your organization
 intro:
   blurbs:
     - image: /img/coffee.png